rainbowdashlabs/sql-java/docs/02/operators.md

 We actually have a lot of operators in SQL and even more in our databases if we use one with an extended SQL flavour.

-Some of the operators on this page may have shorter or different aliases in our databases.
+Some operators on this page may have shorter or different aliases in our databases.
 I will focus on the intersection of the operators to keep it simple for now.

-Lets start with the one which are equal in all databases we use
+Let's start with the one which are equal in all databases we use

 ## Mathematical